 FPIs Turn Net Sellers After A Day

-Overseas investors turned net sellers of Indian equities on Tuesday after a day.Foreign portfolio investors offloaded stocks worth Rs 1,970.5 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 1,002.7 crore, the NSE data showed.Foreign institutions have been net sellers of Rs 23,929 crore worth of Indian equities so far in 2024, ac...
+Overseas investors turned net sellers of Indian equities on Thursday after a day.Foreign portfolio investors offloaded stocks worth Rs 1,879.6 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net buyers and mopped up equities worth Rs 872.5 crore, the NSE data showed.Foreign institutions have been net sellers of Rs 24,004 crore worth of Indian equities so far in 2024, acc...

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on NDTV Profit.